It’s great to see that Philips is continuing to evolve and bring out a whole new range of smart Candelabra WiFi bulbs, in its Hue range.

 - This E12 LED smart light is designed to fit candelabra lamps, chandeliers, small recessed fittings, and more.

 - Easy to install this LED light as you would install an ordinary bulb.
-Simple one-off pairing instructions included with the Hue Bridge and your other Hue lights.
+Simple one-off pairing instructions are included with the Hue Bridge and your other Hue lights.
 Which in turn allows you to control smart-bulb-equipped lights via the Philips Hue App.

 - Expand your lighting system over time with accessories like the Hue Dimmer Switch, Hue Tap, and the excellent Hue Motion Sensor.
 Pair it for automation with your existing Nest or SmartThings system.